rancher-sandbox/sbombastic/helm/templates/storage/README.md

 The `storage` Helm chart installs the SBOMbastic storage deployment, which should be installed alongside the SBOMbastic controller and worker components.

 The storage component uses SQLite as its database backend. **Note that SQLite is intended for development and testing purposes only, and should not be used in production environments.**

-To ensure data persistence, it requires a PersistentVolumeClaim (PVC) backed by a PersistentVolume (PV).
-Users need to either:

-1. Have a StorageClass configured that can dynamically provision PVs, or
+To ensure data persistence, the storage component requires a PersistentVolumeClaim (PVC).
+You can provide your own PVC to control how and where data is stored.
+This is the recommended approach and aligns with common Helm chart practices.

+There are two ways to satisfy this requirement:

+1. **Recommended:** Provide a pre-created PVC and reference it in your Helm values using `persistence.storageData.existingClaim`.
+2. If no PVC is provided, and your cluster supports dynamic provisioning via a StorageClass, a new PVC and corresponding PV will be created automatically.

-2. Manually create a PV that matches the PVC requirements
+If dynamic provisioning is not available and you don't provide a PVC, you will need to manually create a PersistentVolume that matches the chart's default PVC spec.